OVER 500 NATIONAL ANTHEM APPEARANCES INCLUDING

 She is often asked to perform the National Anthem and has sung for an impressive list of special concerts and sporting events.
 She frequently lends her voice to support non-profit events for veterans, shelter animals, and the LGBTQ community.

 Tanya resides in Southern California where she works as National Community Center Policy Manager for CenterLink: The Community of LGBT Centers in partnership with the Los Angeles LGBT Center.
-She is the founder of the Senior Mob Squad, and serves as Commissioner for the Los Angeles County Commission on Aging.
-She completed her Gerontology certification at the University of Southern California in 2017, holds a certification in Health Service, and is currently working on her Masters Degree in Administration of Justice.
-In her spare time, Tanya enjoys spoiling her two rescue dogs, traveling with her partner, and performing with local community theater groups.
+She is the founder of the Senior Mob Squad, and serves on the Executive Board and as Commissioner for the Los Angeles County Commission on Aging.
+She completed her Gerontology certification at the University of Southern California in 2017, holds a certification in Health Services, and is currently working on her Masters Degree in Public Policy.
+In her spare time, Tanya enjoys spoiling her rescue pets, traveling with her wife, and performing with local community theater groups.